Awesome Views in All 50 States

 This Jasper inn and restaurant is literally perched on the side of a cliff, offering diners incredible (if scary) views of the Arkansas Grand Canyon.
-With sausage biscuits for less than $3 and breakfast platters for $6, the views and homemade food come at a great price.
+With sausage biscuits for less than $2.50 and breakfast platters for $6, the views and homemade food come at an appealing price.

 The highest point in Mississippi, at 807 feet tall, Woodall Mountain provides sweeping views of the surrounding countryside.
 Some locals scoff at calling the mound a mountain, though.
 It's also known as Yow Hill.

 The mesmerizing views in Bryce Canyon are many, one seemingly greater than the next.
 Scenic Route 12 offers more than a dozen lookout points from which to see the shimmering, colorful rock formations known as the "Grand Staircase."
 Enter as a group in a car and pay $30 -- or buy an annual pass for $35.

 A four-minute ride offers spectacular views of the city on the way to an upper terminal, where there are parks, cafes, and recreation areas -- including the largest enclosed sky bridge in North America -- to enjoy before heading back to the base near the Ross Island Bridge.
 The round trip costs less than $5.